French consumer confidence at highest in nearly three years

 January jobless data, due later on Wednesday, will shed more light on any improvement of the outlook for the French economy.

-Before the figures are published, Prime Minister Manuel Valls will meet employers groups and unions to argue for labor reforms in another attempt to show Brussels the Socialist government is serious about reform.
+Before the figures are published, Prime Minister Manuel Valls will meet employers groups and unions to argue for labour reforms in another attempt to show Brussels the Socialist government is serious about reform.

-EU Economics and Monetary Affairs Commissioner Pierre Moscovici said the EU executive in particular sought further labor market reforms.
+EU Economics and Monetary Affairs Commissioner Pierre Moscovici said the EU executive in particular sought further labour market reforms.

 (Writing by Ingrid Melander; Editing by Alison Williams)